Luke Rathborne

 Luke Rathborne is an American musician from Maine who currently lives in New York City.
 He was featured on BBC 6 Music as a discovery of BBC 6 Music D.J.
 Lauren Laverne.
-Since then, he has gone on to open up for mainstream acts like the Strokes at SXSW 2011 at Auditorium Shores.

 In November 2008, Rathborne was featured in Interview magazine under their 'Discovery Artists' of the year.

 Biography

 Rathborne got his start by moving to New York City when he was 18 years old.
 His debut album, After Dark recorded when he was 17 years old started gaining the attention of figures in the music business, the first individual to discover Rathborne was Joey Levine, a songwriter of tin-pan alley fame who penned "Yummy Yummy Yummy" among others.
 He decided to produce several songs for Rathborne and brought him to music industry figures eventually attracting management to Rathborne's Career.

 In 2011, Rathborne was signed to Los Angeles independent label, Dilettante and Australian label, Speak N' Spell Records and released a double EP, Dog Years/I Can Be One.
 The record was self-released by Rathborne in the U.K. on his own label, True Believer.
 It gained much attention in the U.K. and prompted an appearance on Lauren Laverne's programme on BBC Radio 6 Music and appearances in the NME, leading to a slot playing before 30,000 at SXSW and embarking on several US tours.
 The record featured two separate sides of different music representing two sides of the artist.